aozhimin/iOS-Debug-Hacks/README.md

 </p>

 And which method is executed when `forwardInvocation` is called?
 From the stack trace, we can see a method named `__ASPECTS_ARE_BEING_CALLED__` is executed.
-Look over this method through the whole project, we finally find out `forwardInvocation` is hooked by `Aspects` framework.
+Look over this method of the whole project, we finally find out `forwardInvocation` is hooked by `Aspects` framework.

 ```objective-c
 static void aspect_swizzleForwardInvocation(Class klass) {